 We are a leading provider of services in the domestic non-hazardous solid waste industry.
-We provide non-hazardous solid waste collection services for commercial, industrial, municipal and residential customers through 140 collection companies in 21 states.
-We also own or operate 92 transfer stations, 59 solid waste landfills and 32 recycling facilities.
+We provide non-hazardous solid waste collection services for commercial, industrial, municipal and residential customers through 140 collection companies in 22 states.
+We also own or operate 96 transfer stations, 58 solid waste landfills and 35 recycling facilities.

-As of December 31, 2005, our operations were organized into five regions whose boundaries may change from time to time: Eastern, Central, Southern, Southwestern and Western.
-Each region is organized into several operating areas and each area contains multiple operating locations.
+As of December 31, 2004, our operations were organized into five regions whose boundaries may change from time to time: Eastern, Central, Southern, Southwestern and Western.
+Each region is organized into several operating areas and each area contains a group of operating locations.
 Each of our regions and substantially all our areas provide collection, transfer, recycling and disposal services.
 We believe that this organizational structure facilitates the integration of our operations within each region, which is a critical component of our operating strategy.
 See Note 10 of the Notes to Consolidated Financial Statements for further discussion of operating segments.

-We had revenue of \$2,863.9 million and \$2,708.1 million and operating income of \$477.2 million and \$452.3 million for the years ended December 31, 2005 and 2004, respectively.
-The \$155.8 million, or 5.8%, increase in revenue and the \$24.9 million, or 5.5%, increase in operating income from 2004 to 2005 is primarily attributable to the successful execution of our operating and growth strategies described below.
+We had revenue of \$2,708.1 million and \$2,517.8 million and operating income of \$452.3 million and \$412.7 million for the years ended December 31, 2004 and 2003, respectively.
+The \$190.3 million, or 7.6%, increase in revenue from 2003 to 2004 is primarily attributable to the successful execution of our operating and growth strategies described below.
+The \$39.6 million, or 9.6%, increase in operating income from 2003 to 2004 is partially due to higher self-insurance expense during 2003 related to existing claims and was attributable to the expansion of our operations and various changes in estimates as a result of continued negative trends through the 2003 policy year.
+The remaining increase in operating income is due to the successful execution of our operating and growth strategies described below.